Heraklion: Arts

 The Cultural and Conference Center of Heraklion is a centre for the performing arts.

 Sports

 The city is home to several sports clubs.
-Most notably, Heraklion hosts OFI and Ergotelis, two football clubs with earlier presence in the Greek Superleague, the top tier of the Greek football league system.
+Most notably, Heraklion hosts OFI and Ergotelis, two football clubs with earlier presence in the Greek Super League, the top tier of the Greek football league system.
 Furthermore, the city is the headquarters of the Heraklion Football Clubs Association, which administers football in the entire region.
 Other notable sport clubs include Iraklio B.C. (basketball), Atsalenios (football) and Irodotos (football) in the suburbs of Atsalenio and Nea Alikarnassos respectively.